kdaily/aws-cli/proposals/pr-contrib-guide.md

 Based on the problems identified in the current process, the proposed improvements for customer contributions should satisfy the following goals:

 1. Maintainers should review community contributions regularly.
-1. Contributors and maintainers should always know what is the current state of a contribution and what steps remain to drive the contribution to a resolution.
+1. Contributors and maintainers should always be able to determine the current state of a contribution and what steps remain to drive the contribution to a resolution.
 1. Maintainers should resolve in-flight contribution reviews before committing to any new reviews.

 ## Specification